I answer all my emails personally: it may take up 2-3 days before

 In 2010 I started illustrating for clients.
 Before that I worked as a graphic designer, art director and photographer for ad agencies, both in-house as freelance.
-I’m working as a design professional for about 15 years now in total.
+I’ve been working as a design professional for about 15 years now in total.
 But of course I started drawing a lot earlier.
 I was 3 years old when I created art pieces for the fridge, and I was only in primary school when I declared I wanted to go to art school.
-So, I’ve always known this would be the path for me!
+So, I’ve always known this would be the path for me.
 If you’re interested in reading more, you can find pretty much my whole career here.

 I’ve written a book!
 Can you illustrate it?

-Right now, I only work through publishers on books, so please ask your publisher if they see my work as a good fit!
+Right now, I only work through publishers on books, so please ask your publisher if they see my work as a good fit.